 Comments or suggestions?
 Please e-mail email@example.com

 Parking pay stations accept CREDIT CARDS ONLY.
-Park your car and walk to the nearest pay station indicated by the Park Tahoe sign; follow the instructions.
+Park your car and pay at any pay station indicated by the Park Tahoe sign; push the green start button and follow the instructions on the screen.
 (If you do not have a credit card, prepaid credit cards are available for purchase at local grocery stores.)

 - Enter license plate number when prompted on the screen (no state required).
 Plan to take a photo of your license plate number with your cell phone to remember it when at the pay station.